-In July 2000, our parent, Comverse Technology, acquired all of the outstanding stock of Loronix Information Systems, Inc., or Loronix, a company that develops software-based digital video recording and management systems and Syborg Informationsysteme bescräkt haftende OHG, or Syborg, a company that develops software-based digital voice and Internet recording systems.
+In July 2000, our parent, Comverse Technology, acquired all of the outstanding stock of Loronix, Inc., or Loronix, a company that develops software-based digital video recording and management systems and Syborg Informationsysteme bescrakt haftende OHG, or Syborg, a company that develops software-based digital voice and Internet recording systems.
 These business combinations were accounted for as poolings of interests.
 In February 2001, we issued 6,759,277 shares of our common stock to Comverse Technology in exchange for Comverse Technology's ownership interest in Loronix and Syborg.
 These shares are reflected in our consolidated financial statements as if they were outstanding as of the earliest period presented, which is consistent with the pooling of interests method of accounting.
-Our consolidated financial statements for the year ended January 31, 2000 include the operations of Loronix and Syborg for the year ended December 31, 1999.

-For a discussion of our relationship and transactions with Comverse Technology and its subsidiaries, see "Certain Relationships and Related Transactions-Relationship with Comverse Technology and its Subsidiaries," and note 12 to our consolidated financial statements.
+For a discussion of our relationship and transactions with Comverse Technology and its subsidiaries, see "Certain Relationships and Related Party Transactions-Relationship with Comverse Technology and its Subsidiaries," and note 13 to our consolidated financial statements.